Financial Aid & Scholarships

 - Any scholarship that a student can receive will help to defray the cost of college.

-- It’s on ongoing process – most of the scholarships out there are for seniors so start searching early in your senior year.
-As for the Big Red Book in Student Services, students should be checking every couple of weeks throughout the year as we are adding scholarships each month from October until early May.
+It’s on ongoing process – most of the scholarships out there are for seniors so start searching early in your senior year.
+Students should be checking every couple of weeks throughout the year as we are adding scholarships each month from October until early May.

 If the scholarship must be returned to the school, please take a picture of each page, then email them as attachments to glhousto@volusia.k12.fl.us Please include a message with your name, alpha code and which scholarship you are including in the email.
 Each completed scholarship should be emailed separately.
 If you would like a copy of your transcript, please follow the steps below: